jroallanos/jroallanos.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My name is Joaquín A. Roa Llanos, and I am a **PhD Researcher** at the LIRIS Group, KU Leuven (Brussels, Belgium).
+My name is Joaquín Roa, and I am a **PhD Researcher** at the LIRIS Group, KU Leuven (Brussels, Belgium).
 I am currently pursuing a PhD in Business Economics at the Faculty of Economics and Business, **KU Leuven**.

 My research focuses on smart agriculture, IoT solutions, and machine learning, with additional interests in machine learning for public policing and strategic management.
 My doctoral work is supervised by Prof. Dr. Estefanía Serral Asensio and Prof. Dr. Jan Diels.